iharish/datasciencecoursera/README.md

-# coursera-test
+# Coursera-Test:Getting started on front end
-This is Coursera test repository with a Test html landing page Getting started on front end
+This is Coursera test repository with a Test html landing page